USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_emissions.md

 ------------

 ### Definitions of Terms
-- Stream: an Online emission source or a group of sources processed offline and read into CMAQ from one file.
+- Stream: An Online emission source or a group of sources processed offline and read into CMAQ from one file.
 Common examples of streams include biogenic VOCs, mobile sources, wind-blown dust, prescribed fires, electric-generating units, residential heating, etc.
 - Species: A variable representing a chemical compound or group of compounds in CMAQ.